templatenathan/carpark/notes.md

 N R
 R D
 D N
+===
+N D
+R N

 ## Pomodoro 3

-✅ TODO Rename the output variable name into exitInstructions use a function to get directon, number of moves, and putting moves into the exitInstructions
+✅ TODO Rename the output variable name into exitInstructions ✅ use a function to get directon, number of moves, and putting moves into the exitInstructions

+Pomodoro #5

+🚧 Write tests for helper functions and move helper functions on separate file:
+✅ create helper.js
+✅ write tests for getDirections

+✅ GIVEN car park
+WHEN exit index is more than position index
+THEN function returns "right"

+GIVEN car park
+WHEN exit index is less than position index
+THEN function returns "left"

+✅move getDirections into helper.js